-1 The Agency's performance is determined by the achievement of the Key Outputs that have a major impact for the achievement of the 4 EU Strategic Priorities; the Key Outputs identified in the Agency are considered as Key Performance Indicators.
+(1) The Agency's performance is determined by the achievement of the Key Outputs that have a major impact for the achievement of the four EU Strategic Priorities; the Key Outputs identified in the Agency are considered as Key Performance Indicators.

-Part I - Key Achievements of 2014 per strategic priority
+Part I - Key achievements of 2014 per strategic priority

-The Agency's activities aim to achieve the following 4 EU strategic priorities for the railway system:
+The Agency's activities aim to achieve the following four EU strategic priorities for the railway system:

-- Harmonised Safety Regulatory Framework
+- A harmonised Safety Regulatory Framework;

-- Simplified Vehicle Authorisation
+- Simplified Vehicle Authorisation;

-- Single EU train control system
+- A single EU train control system;

-- Simplified access for customers
+- Simplified access for customers.

-Overall, the Agency prepares new and updated legislative acts for adoption by the European Commission, after a positive opinion from the Railway Interoperability and Safety Committee of Member States2 (the RISC Committee), and gives other technical support to the European Commission.
+Overall, the Agency prepares new and updated legislative acts for adoption by the European Commission, after a positive opinion from the Railway Interoperability and Safety Committee of Member States (1) (the RISC Committee), and gives other technical support to the European Commission.